30 Crazy Facts That Will Change Your View of History

 Marie Antoinette Never Said "Let Them Eat Cake"

 A version of this quote originally came from the autobiography of Jean-Jacques Rousseau, who mentioned a princess saying it and which would then be attributed to Antoinette.
-But at the time Rousseau recalled hearing it, Antoinette would have been just 14 years-old and living in Austria, making it highly unlikely she would be the princess to which he referred.
-And for more myths that became legend, don’t miss the biggest myths in American history.
+But at the time Rousseau recalled hearing it, Antoinette would have been just 14 years old and living in Austria, making it highly unlikely she would be the princess to which he referred.
+And for more myths that became legend (or, at the very least, are definitely not historical facts), don't miss the biggest myths in American history.

 The Current U.S. Flag Was Designed by a 17-Year-Old